 1.4.
 GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

 1.5.
-Data Subject – a natural person to whom Personal Data processed by the Controller relate.
+Data Subject – a natural person whose personal data is processed by the Administrator.

 2.1.
-In connection with the conducted business activity, the Controller collects and processes Personal Data in accordance with the relevant provisions of law, including GDPR, and the rules of data processing provided for therein.
+In connection with its business operations, the Administrator collects and processes Personal Data in accordance with relevant legal regulations, including in particular the GDPR, and the principles of data processing provided therein.

 2.2.
-The Controller shall ensure transparency in the processing of Personal Data and shall, in particular, always provide information about the processing of Personal Data at the time of their collection, as well as about the purpose and legal basis of the processing (e.g. when entering into a contract for the sale of goods or services).
-The Controller shall ensure that the data are collected only to the extent necessary to achieve the indicated purpose and processed only for the period that is necessary.
+The Administrator ensures transparency in the processing of Personal Data, especially always informing about data processing at the moment of collection, including the purpose and legal basis of processing (e.g., when concluding a sales contract for goods or services).
+The Administrator ensures that the data is collected only to the extent necessary to achieve the specified purpose and processed only for the period necessary.

-3.2.
-The Controller has appointed a Personal Data Protection Coordinator, who may be contacted by e-mail: firstname.lastname@example.org in every case concerning the processing of Personal Data.
-The Coordinator shall not act as Data Protection Officer.
+3.2 The Administrator has designated a coordinator for personal data protection, who can be contacted via e-mail at email@example.com regarding any matters related to the processing of Personal Data.
+The coordinator does not act as a Data Protection Officer.

 4.1.
-In order to ensure data integrity and confidentiality, the Controller has implemented procedures, which grant only authorised persons an access to Personal Data and only to the extent that it is necessary due to the tasks performed by them.
-The Controller applies organisational and technical solutions in order to ensure that all operations on Personal Data are recorded and carried out only by authorised persons.
+To ensure the integrity and confidentiality of the data, the Administrator has implemented procedures allowing access to Personal Data only to authorized persons and only to the extent necessary for the tasks they perform.
+The Administrator applies organizational and technical solutions to ensure that all operations on personal data are recorded and carried out only by authorized persons.

 4.2.
-Moreover, the Controller takes all necessary steps to ensure that its subcontractors and other cooperating entities guarantee the application of appropriate security measures whenever they process Personal Data on behalf of the Controller.
+The Administrator also takes all necessary actions to ensure that its subcontractors and other cooperating entities provide guarantees of applying appropriate security measures whenever they process Personal Data on behalf of the Administrator.

 4.3.
-The Controller conducts the analysis of risks related to the processing of Personal Data on an ongoing basis and monitors whether the applied data security measures are adequate to the identified threats.
-If necessary, the Controller implements additional measures to enhance data security.
+The Administrator continuously conducts a risk analysis related to the processing of Personal Data and monitors the adequacy of the applied data security to identified threats.
+If necessary, the Administrator implements additional measures to enhance data security.